Boffyz/Bootlogos-for-A135F/README.md

 ## Supported Devices

-Most phones devices manufactured after 2015 are supported.
+Most Samsung phones devices manufactured after 2015 are supported.

 more specifically the ones that does not have adv-env.img inside of its up_param.bin file